ksm26/Getting-Started-with-Mistral/README.md

 # 🌐 [Getting Started with Mistral](https://www.deeplearning.ai/short-courses/getting-started-with-mistral/)

 🔍 Dive into the world of Mistral AI with the "Getting Started with Mistral" course!
-Led by Sophia Yang, Head of Developer Relations at Mistral AI, this course will walk you through accessing and utilizing Mistral's collection of open-source and commercial models for various tasks.
+This course will walk you through accessing and utilizing Mistral's collection of open-source and commercial models for various tasks.

 ## Course Summary
 In this course, you'll explore Mistral AI's diverse collection of open-source and commercial models, including the Mixtral 8x7B and Mixtral 8x22B models.
 Here's what you'll learn: